gurgeous/httpdisk/README.md

 ## Goodies: httpdisk-grep

 The `httpdisk-grep` command makes it easy to search your cache directory.
 It can be challenging to use grep/ripgrep because cache files are compressed and JSON bodies often lack newlines. httpdisk-grep is the right tool for the job.
 See `httpdisk-grep --help`.

+An alternative is to use [ripgrep-all](https://github.com/phiresky/ripgrep-all) with the `--rga-accurate` flag.
+Ripgrep-all works well for large caches, though it lacks some of the niceties of `httpdisk-grep`.

 ## Limitations & Gotchas